naston70/jeremys-it-lab/34.Standard.ACLs/other-sources/neil-anderson/acl-and.md

     - Identify traffic to give better service to in a QoS policy
     - Identify traffic to translate to a different IP address in a NAT

+#### ACE - Access Control Entries
+- ACLs are made up of ACE, access control entries, which are a series of deny/permit rules
+- Each ACE is written on a seperate line